westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ### Discovering The Disk Zone Configuration

-To obtain detailed information on the disk zone configuration, for instance the number of conventional zones available, the [*blkzone*](/projects/util-linux#blkzone) utility can be used.
+Use [*blkzone*](/projects/util-linux#blkzone) to get detailed information about the zone disk configuration.
+In this example, you can see the number of available conventional zones.

 ```plaintext
 # blkzone report /dev/sdb